 In this paper, we propose a discrete probability distribution on a set with a recursive and hierarchical structure, i.e., a finite set of full rooted trees.
 Mathematically, a tree is defined as a connected graph without cycles (see, e.g., \cite{graph}).
-A rooted tree is a tree that has one node called a root node and a full rooted tree is a rooted tree in which each inner node has the same number of child nodes.
-Then, we can define a finite set of subtrees of a full rooted tree.
-We call this full rooted tree that contains all the subtrees in the finite set a base tree in this paper.
+A rooted tree is a tree that has one node known as a root node, and a full rooted tree is a rooted tree in which each inner node has the same number of child nodes.
+Subsequently, we can define a finite set of subtrees of a full rooted tree.
+This full rooted tree, which contains all the subtrees in the finite set, is denoted as a base tree herein.

-A trivial way to define a probability distribution on this set is to assign occurrence probabilities to all subtrees and hold these values as parameters.
-In other words, we can define the categorical distribution on the finite set of the subtrees of the base tree.
-However, this definition requires the same number of parameters as the subtrees, which increases in doubly exponential order of the depth of the base tree.
+A trivial method to define a probability distribution on this set is to assign occurrence probabilities to all subtrees and regard these values as parameters.
+In other words, we can define the categorical distribution on the finite set of subtrees of the base tree.
+However, this definition requires the same number of parameters as the subtrees, which increases in a doubly exponential order of the depth of the base tree.

-Therefore, we propose an efficient parametric representation of the probability distribution on the set of subtrees.
-It is suitable for the recursive structure of full rooted trees and enables us to reduce the number of parameters.
-Moreover, it enables us to calculate its mode, expectation, posterior distribution, etc., by recursive functions.
-Therefore, it is also efficient from the computational viewpoint.
-Further, we expect these recursive functions will be effective as a subroutine of the Variational Bayesian method and the Markov Chain Monte Carlo method in the hierarchical Bayesian modeling (see, e.g., \cite{Bishop}).
+Therefore, we propose an efficient parametric representation of the probability distribution on a set of subtrees.
+It is suitable for the recursive structure of full rooted trees and allows the number of parameters to be reduced.
+Moreover, it enables us to calculate its mode, expectation, posterior distribution, etc., using recursive functions.
+Therefore, it is efficient from a computational viewpoint.
+Furthermore, we expect these recursive functions to be effective as a subroutine of the variational Bayesian method and the Markov chain Monte Carlo method in hierarchical Bayesian modeling (see, e.g., \cite{Bishop}).

-However, strictly speaking, our distribution has already been proposed independently in source coding and machine learning, as detailed in the next subsection.
-In this meaning, the originality of our study is the extraction of the essence from the previous discussion depending on the applicational objects and its representation as a clear mathematical theory.
-As a result, we derive new generalized recursive algorithms to calculate the expectation, the posterior distribution, etc., which cannot be derived in the previous studies just on the real-world application.
+However, our distribution has already been proposed independently in source coding and machine learning, as will be detailed in the next subsection.
+The novelty of our study is the extraction of the essence from the previous discussion, which depends on the applicational objects, and its representation as a clear mathematical theory.
+Hence, we derived new generalized recursive algorithms to calculate the expectation, posterior distribution, etc., which could not be derived in previous studies pertaining to real-world applications.